thompson-zak/LearnToCode/README.md

 * ~~Add loading behavior to indicate that code is currently in execution~~
 * Add timeout to code to prevent hanging requests
 * ~~Implement validation to screen for improper code and deliver message to user~~
 * Reformat tutorial page home and logo buttons for smaller screens (possibly into nav column)
+    * Add and format button to clear exercises and reload open ai data (partially completed)
-* Implement persistent state so that OpenAI is called only once and any code written is kept on reload
+* Implement persistent state
+    * ~~Save OpenAI requests~~
+    * ~~Save user code~~
 * Possibly add page for brief introduction to concepts and have a link/button to show reference page
+* Add hover effect for prev/next buttons in exercise steps display

 ## frontend
 npm install